-LMU students with less than \$25.00 in library fines (including overdue items), and no overdue recalls or lost item charges on record may check out books, media, and laptop computers, and use copier, printer, and FAX services at the Carnegie-Vincent Library (CVL) in accordance with the policies and procedures outlined below.
+LMU students with less than \$25.00 in library fines (including overdue items), and no overdue recalls or lost item charges on record may check out books, media, and laptop computers at the Carnegie-Vincent Library in accordance with the policies and procedures outlined below.
 Failure to comply with policies and procedures may result in termination of borrowing privileges or other penalties.